🧘 Curs nou de Abheda Yoga

 <>Leo Radutz

-1. The Russian Sumerologist A. Kifisim: “The ancestors of the Rumanians exerted a strong influence on the entire ancient world, namely the ancient Elad, ancient Egypt, Sumer and even China.”
+1. Russian Sumerologist A. Kifisim: “The ancestors of the Romanians exerted a strong influence on the entire ancient world, namely ancient Greece, ancient Egypt, Sumer and even China”

-2. Pythagoras (580 B.C. – 495 B.C.), makes ten references to the higher values of the Getae.
+2. Pythagoras (580 BC – 495 BC), makes ten references to the superior values of the Getae.
 In “Law 1143” he says: “Travel to the Getae not to give them laws, but to learn from them.
-In the Getae, all the earths are boundless, all the earths are common.
+In the Getae all the lands are boundless, all the lands are common.

-3. Homer: “Of all the peoples of the Getae are the wisest.”
+3. Homer: “Of all the peoples the Getae are the wisest.”

-4. Plato (427 – 347 B.C.), pupil of Socrates and teacher of Aristotle, captures in the dialogue “CARMIDES” a discussion between Socrates and Carmides, in which the teacher tells Carmides what a Thracian doctor taught him when he was in the army:
+4. Plato (427 – 347 BC), a pupil of Socrates and a teacher of Aristotle, captures in the dialogue “CARMIDES” a discussion between Socrates and Carmides, in which the professor tells Carmides what a Thracian doctor taught him when he was in the army:

-“Zamolxe, our king, who is a god, tells us that just as we should not try to care for the eyes without regard to the head, the head cannot be cared for either, not realizing the body.
-Likewise we must give care to the body together with the soul, and this is why the Greek doctors are not good at most diseases.
+“Zamolxe, our king, who is a god, tells us that just as we should not try to take care of the eyes without taking into account the head, neither can the head be taken care of, without taking into account the body.
+In the same way we must take care of the body together with the soul, and that is why Greek doctors are not good at most diseases.
 Because they don’t know the whole they have to care for.
-If this whole is sick, the part cannot be healthy, for all things good and bad for the body and for man as a whole sell to the soul, and from there they flow as from a spring, as from head to eye.
-We must, therefore, especially and first of all, heal the fountain of evil, that the head and the rest of the body may enjoy health.
+If this whole is sick, the part cannot be healthy, for all good and bad things for the body and for man as a whole sell to the soul, and from there they flow as from a spring, as from head to eye.
+Above all, therefore, we must heal the source of evil so that the head and all the rest of the body may enjoy health.
 My friend, the soul is healed by enchantment.
 These delights are the beautiful words that cause WISDOM to be born in souls.”

 Amazing this vision of Zamolxe’s medicine more than 2400 years ago!

-5. Dionysius the Periegetul (138 A.D.): “In what follows I will write about the largest country, which stretches from Asia Minor to Iberia and from northern Africa to SCANDIA, the huge land of the Dacians.”
+5. Dionysius the Periegete (138 A.D.): “In what follows I will write about the largest country, which stretches from Asia Minor to Iberia and from North Africa to SCANDIA, the immense country of the Dacians.”

 <>

-7. Friedrich Hayer 1899 – Austrian philosopher: “The Rumunii are the people of Europe who were born a Christian” (the Vatican Ambassador in Bucharest said the same thing in the Academy’s auditorium, and this a few years ago).
+7. Friedrich Hayer 1899 – Austrian philosopher: “The Romanians are the people of Europe who were born Christians” (the Vatican ambassador in Bucharest said the same thing in the Academy hall, and that was a few years ago).

-8. Alfred Hofmann 1820 – in The History of the Earth: “Indeed, nowhere will you be able to find a quicker power of understanding, a more open mind, a more alert spirit, accompanied by the swamps of conduct, as you find it in the last rumun.
-This people raised by instruction would be able to find themselves at the forefront of the spiritual culture of Humanity.
-And as a complement, its language is so rich and harmonious that it would suit the most cultured people on Earth.
+8. Alfred Hofmann 1820 – in The History of the Earth: “Indeed, nowhere will you be able to find a quicker power of understanding, a more open mind, a more agile spirit, accompanied by the sludge of conduct, as you find it in the last rumun.
+This people raised by instruction would be apt to find themselves at the head of the spiritual culture of Humanity.
+And as a complement, his language is so rich and harmonious that it would suit the most cultured people on Earth.
 Rumania is not the navel of the Earth, but the Axis of the Universe.”

-9. Marija Gimbutas – Professor at the University of California at L.A.- Civilization and Culture: “Romania is the hearth of what we called The Age of Europe, a cultural entity between 6500-3500 B.C., focused on a matriarchal, theocratic, peaceful, loving and creative society of art, which preceded the Indo-Europeanized, patriarchal, bronze age and Iron Age fighters.
-It has also become apparent that this ancient European civilization precedes the Sumerian one by a few millennia.
-It was a period of real harmony in full accord with the creative energies of nature.”
+9. Marija Gimbutas – Professor at the University of California at L.A. – Civilization and Culture: “Romania is the hearth of what I have called Old Europe, a cultural entity between 6500-3500 BC, focused on a matriarchal, theocratic, peaceful, loving and art-creating society, which preceded the Indo-Europeanized, patriarchal, warrior societies of the Bronze Age and the Iron Age.
+It has also become apparent that this ancient European civilization predates the Sumerian civilization by several millennia.
+It was a period of real harmony in full harmony with the creative energies of nature.”

-10. Louis de la Valle Pousin: “The inhabitants of the north of the Lower Danube can be considered the ancestors of Mankind.”
+10. Louis de la Valle Pousin: “The inhabitants north of the Lower Danube can be considered the ancestors of Humanity.”

 11. Gordon W. Childe: “The primary places of the Dacians must be sought on the territory of Romania.
-Indeed, the location of the main centre for the formation and extension of Indo-Europeans must be placed to the north and south of the Lower Danube.”
+Indeed, the location of the main center of formation and extension of the Indo-Europeans must be placed north and south of the Lower Danube.”

-12. Eugene Pittard: “The ethnic ancestors of the Rumunes undoubtedly ascend to the first ages of Humanity, the Neolithic civilization represents only a recent chapter in the history of the country.”
+12. Eugene Pittard: “The ethnic ancestors of the Rumuns undoubtedly go back to the first ages of Humanity, the Neolithic civilization represents only a recent chapter in the history of the country“.

 13. Daniel Ruzzo – South American archaeologist: “The Carpathians are in a region of the world where the European center of the oldest culture known to this day was located”